Marlo Thomas: Honors

 Thomas is the recipient of four Emmy Awards, a Golden Globe Award, a Grammy Award, a Jefferson Award, and the Peabody Award.

 In 1979, the Supersisters trading card set was produced and distributed; one of the cards featured Thomas' name and picture.

 In 1996, she was awarded the Women in Film Lucy Award in recognition of her excellence and innovation in her creative works that have enhanced the perception of women through the medium of television.

 On November 20, 2014, the Marlo Thomas Center for Global Education and Collaboration was opened as part of St. Jude Children's Research Hospital.
 Hillary Clinton presided over the ribbon-cutting ceremony.

 On November 24, 2014, President Barack Obama awarded Thomas the Presidential Medal of Freedom, the nation's highest civilian honor, at a White House ceremony.

 Personal life

 Thomas was in a long relationship with playwright Herb Gardner.

-In 1977, Thomas was a guest on Donahue, the television talk show, when she and host Phil Donahue fell in "love at first sight".
-They were married on May 21, 1980, and Donahue moved with some of his sons and his daughter from Chicago to New York City to live with Thomas and to produce his talk show there.
+In 1977, Thomas was a guest on the television talk show The Phil Donahue Show, when she and host Phil Donahue.
+According to People, "they later described the meeting as 'love at first sight.'"
+They were married on May 21, 1980, and Donahue moved from Chicago to New York City with some of his sons and his daughter to live with Thomas and to produce his talk show there.
 Thomas is the stepmother to Donahue's four sons and daughter from his first marriage.
-Concerning her relationship with her stepchildren, Thomas told the AARP magazine in May 2012, "from the very first day, I decided that I was not going to try to be a 'mother' to Phil's children in the traditional sense — they already had a mom — but, instead, to be their friend.
-I'm proud to say that the friendships I established with them are as strong today as they were 30 years ago — even stronger."
+Concerning her relationship with her stepchildren, Thomas told AARP: The Magazine in May 2011:

+Donahue died of natural causes on August 18, 2024, at the age of 88.